-I will however start with the areas where Adam Lenson explores some incredibly important topics.
+I will however start with the areas where Adam Lenson successfully draws emphasis to some incredibly important topics.
 The nature in which Lenson describes the need for new talent and the need to redefine how the musical is perceived is eye-opening.
 Interestingly, Lenson appears to favour the American musical scene over the UK, often describing the former as more progressive.
 In fact, in what is an amusingly accurate comparison, Lenson describes how America are fortunate enough to be seeing fresh musicals appear written by the likes of Lin-Manuel Miranda whilst, here in the UK, we are stuck in a cycle of waiting for Andrew Lloyd Webber’s next new musical… cue Cinderella.

 Further praise for Breaking into Song comes through its power to inspire self-assessment.
 Breaking into Song has proactively encouraged me to reassess my own approach to musical theatre, particularly through my reviewing.
 Lenson talks a lot to how it is often the fans that contribute to the damaging portrayal of the musical, citing as evidence a few of Michael Billington’s references to “what a musical should be”: fun and frivolous.
 So if nothing more, I will certainly go away after reading this book with a new awareness of how I frame my passion and how I communicate this to the people around me.